 Telavi is a small town about 100 km east of Tbilisi.
 The town itself is nothing fancy, but if you’re interested in Georgian wine, Telavi is a must-visit.
 Aside from its multiple top-class wineries, several interesting monasteries are scattered about the greater Telavi region, making Telavi a great cultural AND wine-filled day trip from Tbilisi.

 Telavi can be reached by marshrutka from the Ortachala bus station in Tbilisi.
 A ticket to Telavi from Tbilisi should cost 10-15 GEL per person, and the drive takes about two hours.
-Since the most interesting things are not actually inside the town of Telavi, you should try to leave early to make the best of your day, or count on hiring a driver.
+Since the most exciting things are not inside Telavi’s town, you should try to leave early to make the best of your day or count on hiring a driver.

 Once you’re in Telavi, any basic itinerary should include the Shumi Winery, the Ikalto Monastery, and the Alaverdi Monastery.